2014–15 Pécsi MFC season

-The 2014–15 season was Pécsi Mecsek FC's 50th competitive season, 4th consecutive season in the OTP Bank Liga, where it finished 11th and 64th year in existence as a football club.
+The 2014–15 season was Pécsi Mecsek Football Club's 50th competitive season, 4th consecutive season in the OTP Bank Liga, where it finished 11th and 64th year in existence as a football club.
 Among the championship, the team competed in the Hungarian Cup and the Ligakupa.
 Both competitions saw Pécs MFC eliminated in the round of 16.

 Background

 Despite finishing seventh in the previous season, reaching their best result in the last ten years, coaching duo Gábor Márton and Emil Lőrincz were sacked, and György Véber was appointed as new manager in early June.
 Former player of the club, Árpád Kulcsár was announced as assistant coach, whereas Zoltán Bogyay Jr. will be in charge as goalkeeper coach.

 The club's top scorer of the last season, Krisztián Koller left the team and joined Nyíregyháza Spartacus FC together with Ferenc Fodor, however the rest of the squad will continue in Pécs for the season.